DIETARY SYSTEMS AND CONCEPTS

 3. Lacto-ovo vegetarians.
 These people choose to avoid all flesh foods, including fish.
 They eat eggs, cheese, milk and yogurt.
 This diet is far more deficient than a diet that includes fish, poultry or red meats.
 The only good from this diet and the ones below is that mercury toxicity does not occur as much, in most cases.

-4. Vegan vegetarians.
+4. Vegans.
 These people avoid all flesh, as well as all dairy, eggs and often even all bee products such as honey and bee pollen.
 This diet is even worse than those above, and always leads to ruinous consequences eventually in my experience.
 It is just a matter of time.
 I did it myself and work with many who have followed a vegan diet.
 Unfortunately, it is becoming more popular as a way to lose weight and feel good for a time.
 Some tolerate it better than others, and it does require getting off junk food, so people will feel better for a while.

 5. Raw food vegetarian or raw food vegan.
 This is far worse than the diets above.
 Our digestive system does not break down raw vegetable fiber enough to absorb most of the minerals in the vegetables.
 Also, salads and fruits take up the stomach capacity, so one eats much less of them than if they were cooked, which concentrates the food and allows one to eat more of it.
 Also, some raw food is contaminated, especially in restaurants, and spreads parasites and other diseases.
 Never eat raw food in restaurants, I would suggest.
 Raw food is even more yin than vegetarian food, and this is another serious problem with it.